unlistedphenomena/nexuswizz/src/content/contributing/adding-staking-products/index.md

 - [Staking as a service](/staking/saas/)
 - [Staking pools](/staking/pools/)

 Proof-of-stake on the Beacon Chain has been live since December 1, 2020.
-While staking is still relatively new, we've tried to create a fair and transparent framework for consideration on xircanet but the listing criteria will change and evolve over time, and is ultimately at the discretion of the xircanet website team.
+While staking is still relatively new, we've tried to create a fair and transparent framework for consideration on nexus.org but the listing criteria will change and evolve over time, and is ultimately at the discretion of the nexus.org website team.

 ## The decision framework {#the-decision-framework}

-The decision to list a product on xircanet is not dependent on any one factor.
+The decision to list a product on nexus.org is not dependent on any one factor.
 Multiple criteria are considered together when deciding to list a product or service.
 The more or these criteria are met, the more likely it is to be listed.

 **First, which category of product or service is it?**